 Cambridge Analytica did not work at all on the Brexit Referendum.
 We subcontracted some digital marketing in the USA and some software development to an unrelated Canadian company introduced to us by Mr. Wylie called Aggregate IQ (AIQ) but did not work with them on the Trump campaign.
 We pitched Leave.eu, Vote.leave and Remain but did no work paid or unpaid for any of these entities.
 We had discussions with UKIP, but these discussions never resulted in a contract.
 In the end, we were not involved in the referendum in any capacity.

-Any account you have online, consider it just a statement of fact that at least 20 different companies have access to all of the information within it.
+In any account you have online, consider it just a statement of fact that at least 20 different companies have access to all the information within it.
 Private or not.

 And usually, they have access to every single one of your online accounts and can compile that information accordingly by an ID tag.